sakuli/Docs/content/writing_tests/webtests.md

 The Action API is described in the [Action Api interface](/apidoc/sakuli-legacy/interfaces/accessorapi.html).

-Actions usually invoke a [Selenium action sequence](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/input_exports_Actions.html) with an activated bridge mode to cover compatibility to most webdriver implementations.
+Actions usually invoke a <a href="https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/input_exports_Actions.html" target="_blank">Selenium action sequence</a> with an activated bridge mode to cover compatibility to most webdriver implementations.
 An action accepts a [SahiElementQuery or a WebElement](/apidoc/sakuli-legacy/globals.html#sahielementqueryorwebelement) and tries to perform the action on this element several times.
 This approach reduces the count of StaleElementReferenceErrors dramatically, especially when a query is used.

 ### _eval

 Beside the fact that actions work asynchronously now, they behave like in Sahi.
-One exception is the [`_eval`](/apidoc/sakuli-legacy/interfaces/actionapi.html#_eval) method, which accepts a string now containing some JavaScript code, which is performed on the website by the webdriver implementation (see `executeAsyncScript` method of [Seleniums Thenablewebdriver](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_ThenableWebDriver.html)).
+One exception is the [`_eval`](/apidoc/sakuli-legacy/interfaces/actionapi.html#_eval) method, which accepts a string now containing some JavaScript code, which is performed on the website by the webdriver implementation (see `executeAsyncScript` method of
+ <a href="https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_ThenableWebDriver.html" target="_blank">Seleniums Thenablewebdriver</a>).

 {{<highlight javascript>}}
 const windowOuterHeight = await _eval(`return window.outerHeight`)